mnabbasabadi/distributedcache/README.md

 - [ ] Add authentication and authorization
 - [ ] Add TLS
 - [ ] Add more configuration options
+- [ ] Implement eviction policy to remove old keys and track the memory usage

 ## License